s0tt/DeepLearning_NanoDegree/README.md

 # DeepLearning_NanoDegree
-Project overview for deep learning nano degree from Udacity.
+Project overview for the deep learning nanodegree from Udacity.
+This page is just a brief overview over some selected results.
 For further details please feel free to have a look into the project folders.

 ---